Margaret River, Western Australia: Cultural events

-The WSL Margaret River Pro is held annually in May attracting professional surfers from across the globe.
+The World Surf League (WSL) Margaret River Pro is held annually in May attracting professional surfers from across the globe.
 The CinefestOZ film festival stages several events across the region in late August each year.

 In the media

 Arte-TV produced an episode of Nouveaux paradis about Margaret River.
 The 2008 documentary shows interviews with (amongst others) tourist officials, surfers, and dolphin watchers.

 Margaret River was also visited in the 1966 documentary film The Endless Summer.
 In 2013, many locals featured in the film Drift, starring Sam Worthington, as well as many surfing scenes being shot on location at local surf breaks such as Grunters and Main Break.